Purpose Behind Military Diversion

 What happens at the hearing for military diversion?

 The defense will argue the Motion for Military Diversion and present a proposed treatment plan for the defendant from the program providers that were recommended in the initial assessment.
-The defendant should also be prepared to answer question from the court regarding his or her military experience.
+The defendant should also be prepared to answer question from the court regarding his or her military experience and military article 15.
 The prosecuting agency in the case will be given an opportunity to respond in opposition.

 What happens if the court decides the defendant is not eligible for military diversion?